The Secrets of Chocolate

 Instead, eat dark chocolate with a minimum of 70%.
 It has a much richer flavor and many more health benefits.
 It’s high in magnesium and iron, making it a great way to fight seasonal depression.
 It also reduces your risk of cardiovascular disease, keeps cholesterol from clogging your arteries and thins out your blood.
 A study conducted by Dutch researchers shows that eating dark chocolate twice a week or more reduces the risk of arterial calcification, due to cholesterol or aging, by 32%.
 When eaten less than twice a week, the results are less significant.

 Dark chocolate also contains flavanols, which are chemical substances that protect your skin from sun damage while keeping it hydrated.
 Flavanols also have beneficial effects on memory.
 Published in the New York Times, a study conducted by neurological researchers at Columbia University in New York City shows that flavanols fight memory loss.
 Thirty-seven volunteers, aged 50 to 69 and separated into two groups, were put on two different diets.
 The first group drank one cocoa-infused beverage a day, highly concentrated in flavanols, while the latter drank one with a much lower level of flavanols.
 After three months, they took a memory test.
 Volunteers in the first group performed significantly better than those in the second group.
 When the study began, they had the memory capacity of someone in their 60s and by the time it was finished, they had the memory capacity of someone in their 30s to early 40s.
-Sadly, chocolate only contains very small amounts of flavanols, so you can’t use this excuse to load up on chocolate on World Cocoa and Chocolate Day.
+Sadly, chocolate only contains very small amounts of flavanols, so you can’t use this excuse to load up on chocolate on Easter.
 That’s why eating it in moderation is the way to go.

 CHOCOLATE: GOOD FOR YOUR MIND